-- And then there's his quip to the final boss of the DLC.note Which is also the name of the Achievement you get after the battle
+- And then there's his quip to the final boss of the DLC.note

 (to Zobek's Lieutenant) Nice armor.

-You get an achievement for roasting an owl with the Chaos Bombs, turning it into a fully-cooked chicken like the old games.
+- You get an achievement for roasting Agreus' owl with a Chaos Bomb, turning it into a fully-cooked chicken (a fully-cooked chicken with salad trimmings on top, mind) like the old games.

 - The Golgoth Guards are seven-foot part-demon cyborgs who speak in a weird, guttural language and are easily more than a match for a weakened Dracula...but they still have curiously pedestrian worries.